Access to our Members only page

 She is also an accomplished writer and poet, who balances her love for running and words.

 Sonja van der Westhuizen

-Chartered physiotherapist, Level 2 UK coach and lifelong member of Thirsk and Sowerby Harriers
+Sonja is a Chartered Physiotherapist, Level 2 UK coach and lifelong member of Thirsk and Sowerby Harriers.

 "My running career started at a very young age as a hurdler and I later became involved with longer distance running and developed my coaching skills whilst representing my University and county alongside my full-time physiotherapy career.

 Physiotherapy and Pilates gave me the sound foundation to make sure that each coaching session focused on good form and quality of movement.

 My aim with coaching is to educate and equip each athlete with this knowledge and the understanding of how to maintain and follow a balanced training program and to incorporate this into their love of running."

 Leader in Running Fitness

 Having represented his county at rugby and triple jump in youth, Tom came to running in his 20s after a drunken bet with a friend.
 He lost the bet (by about 20 minutes over a half marathon...) but still won a love for running.